serverless/serverless/docs/guides/dashboard/monitoring/sdk/python.md

 to the individual invocation, we recommend using Tagging instead.

-This method will capture the stack trace of the `logging.warning` call so it is easy to identify in Console.
+This method will capture the stack trace of the `logging.warning` call so it is easy to identify in Serverless Framework Dashboard.

 ### Tagging